ericjung-de/Tasmota_KNX_DTP9/README.md

 **Esp8266 board libraries:**
 * v pre-2.6.x (stage) Works fine.
-* v2.5.2 Works fine.
+* v2.5.2 Works fine, but have some wifi issues.
 Sleep feature works fine but needs to be 0 for better KNX performance.
-* v2.5.1 Works fine.
-Sleep feature works fine but needs to be 0 for better KNX performance.
+* v2.5.1 Have some wifi issues.
+Do not use.
-* v2.5.0 Works fine.
-Sleep feature works fine but needs to be 0 for better KNX performance.
+* v2.5.0 Have some wifi issues.
+Do not use.
 * v2.4.2 Works fine.
 Command sleep don't work in this version.
 Set to 0 for better KNX performance.
 * v2.4.1 Have some wifi issues.
 Do not use.
 * v2.4.0 Have some wifi issues.
 Do not use.